 Lostock Hall Academy – facilitated the devising module for GCSE drama

-As well as acting and teaching Mel also works as a writer, and over the last 2 years we have recieved Arts Council Funding to write, produce and deliver:
+As well as acting and teaching Mel also works as a writer, and over the last 2 years we have recieved Arts Council Funding to write, produce and deliver the following projects:

 - The Secret – a one woman show, penned and performed by Mel, it won the Ground Breaking Catagory at Manchester Fringe in 2017, and after a showing at The Royal Exchange in 2018, is now in it’s third stage of development and ready to tour from 2019.
 If you are interested in booking The Secret – check out the tour pack here: The Secret Tour Pack 2018

-Please see our gallery for examples of work.
+Please see the Gallery for more examples of our work.